charrismatic/commandctl/README.md

 Linux is full of '*ctl' utilities.

-`[something]-ctl` is usually a wrapper script that helps manage commands and groups of commands with that have lots of options or sub commands.
+`something-ctl` is usually a wrapper script that helps manage commands and groups of commands with that have lots of options or sub commands.

 There is `systemctl` and `sysctl` for you system, `journalctl` to see system `journal`, `networkctl` and `hostnamectl` for network tasks.